Home/Fruits/Italian Prune Plum

 Instructions

 1. 1.
-In a saucepan, combine diced Italian prune plums, onion, apple cider vinegar, ginger, and brown sugar.
+In a saucepan, combine chopped Italian prune plums, onion, apple cider vinegar, brown sugar, ginger, and salt.

 2. 2.
-Simmer over medium heat for about 20 minutes until thickened.
+Bring to a boil, then reduce heat and simmer for 30-40 minutes until thickened.

 3. 3.
-Let cool and store in a jar in the refrigerator.
+Allow to cool and store in a jar in the refrigerator.
+Serve with meats or as a sandwich spread.

 Italian Prune Plum Energy Bites

-Nutritious energy bites made with oats, Italian prune plums, and nut butter, perfect for a quick snack on the go.
+Nutritious energy bites made with Italian prune plums, oats, and nuts, perfect for a quick snack or pre-workout boost.

 Ingredients